seancdavis/seancdavis-com/www/src/blog/posts/2013-02-06-css-button-styling.md

 title: 3 CSS Button Generators To Help You Style Buttons
 tags:
   - css
 description: A few references for styling buttons with CSS.
 I'll also point you to a couple CSS frameworks.
+image: /blog/default/default-blue-03.png
 ---

 If you're having trouble getting your button styled just right, perhaps begin with one of these generators: